dermotte/itec-webpage-mlux/courses/seriousgames-ws1819.md

 ## Modalities

-This course is a _Seminar_, meaning that the grade is based on active participation in the seminar as well as a final seminar thesis.
+This course is a _Seminar_, meaning that the grade is based on active participation in the seminar as well as a final seminar presentation & written work.
 There will be a blocked lecture on Nov 8-9 2018, where the group plays and discusses a game of that type.